scottfr/SystemsBook/Contents/Contents.md

 At this point I would ask that you not get too hung up on the titles of the various sections and chapters.
 As the meaningfulness of the content develops I expect that the titles to be associated with the chapters should be relatively evident.

+This file is Table of Contents v3.

+- v3 13.05.23 Put comments in -> [Table of Contents](http://linkd.in/16ksmHv)

+I've realized that I messed up creating a new discussion thread for each version of the section.
+It seems it will be far easier for someone following the existing thread to know about a new version if the note and link gets posted to the existing thread.
+We'll see how this works.

 # Act I - Learning About Learning #

 ## Chapter 1 - It's the pattern that connects ##